drwaterx/til/content/posts/practical_ts01.md

 In this context, I address a detail that can appreciably erode the veracity and salience of model-derived insights.
 This erosion is a risk when applying canned routines in general, and time series/forecasting packages in particular.
-They abstract away important details, most notably
-how data are prepared for modeling.
-As a result, such packages lead users to implicitly, rather than explicitly, choose parameters that are incongruent with, for example, the temporal structure of the time series.
-I have not researched it closely, but I fail to see how recent meta-learners that deploy dozens of forecasting algorithms solve this congruence issue, unless they adequately prepare data as well.
+They abstract away important details, most notably how data are prepared for modeling.
+As a result, such packages lead users to implicitly, rather than explicitly, choose parameters that are incongruent with, for example, the sequence event (e.g., temporal) structure of their data.
+You can bet that meta-learners that deploy dozens of forecasting algorithms do not get you off the hook from carefully inspecting and preparing data.

-Packages like `statsmodels.tsa` are workhorses, but do not check, for instance, whether a daily time series contains only business days, while the user has specified a 'seasonality' period of 7.
-When I started using it, I was unsure if it did or not, and so I created artificial data with known infidelities and effects, observed how `statsmodels` responded, and what distortions ensued.
-This post is a recounting of some of those experiments.
+Packages like `statsmodels.tsa` do not check whether a daily time series contains only business days, while the user has specified a 'seasonality' period of 7.
+I was unsure if it did or not and so created artificial data with known infidelities and effects, observed how an autoregressive `statsmodels.tsa` algorithm responded, and what distortions ensued.
+This post recounts this experiment.

-The following covers _in-sample_ deconstruction of temporally sensitive effects that can be applied to a variety of problems, including forecasting.
-The objectives include predicting the future _and_ understanding temporal patterns, for a variety of reasons including explaining models to non-technical managers and assessing the tradeoff between model capacity, maintenance costs, failure risk, and other things that ultimately determine adoption and the delivery of value to an enterprise.
+The following covers _in-sample_ deconstruction of sequentially (temporally) sensitive effects that apply to a variety of problems.
+The objectives include predicting future events _and_ understanding patterns that we can

+- Explain to non-technical managers
+- Assess the tradeoff between model capacity, maintenance costs, failure risk, and other value drivers that ought to determine adoption and delivery of value to an enterprise.

 # Setting

-We denote a sequence (e.g., time series) model by adding additional subscripts to a multivariate linear regression:
+We denote our sequence (e.g., time series) model as a multivariate linear
+regression:
 $$y_t = \alpha + \sum_{i=1}^m \beta_i x_{i,t} + \epsilon_t$$
-The properties of variables that constitute $x$ determine what kind of time series regression we perform.
+The properties of variables that constitute $x$ determine what kind of regression we perform:

 - An auto-regression model includes up to $p$ lags: $x_{t-p}, \ldots, x_{t-1}$
-- A linear trend is included by $x_{1, t} = t$; assuming equally spaced observations, $t$ would be equivalent to `numpy.linspace(1, T)`
+- A linear trend is included by $x_{1, t} = t$; assuming equally spaced observations, $t$ would be equivalent to `numpy.linspace(1, T)`, where $T$ is the longest duration or last time point.
 - Day of week is achieved by having one binary variable for all but one day;
   i.e., $x_{i, t}=1$ if the observation occurs on a particular day and zero otherwise.
 For any categorical variable having $k$ unique values, include
   $k-1$ binary variables into the model.
-So if we leave out Sunday, $x_{Monday, t}$ measures the effect of Monday on $y$ _compared to the effect of Sunday_.
+So if we leave out Sunday, $x_ {\text{Monday},t}$ measures the effect of Monday on $y$ _relative to the effect of Sunday_.
 - Spike: A dummy variable that is 1 in a specific period, zero before and after
 - Step: A dummy variable that is zero up to a point, 1 from that point on.
   Similar for a change in slope.